eepgwde/pyeg0/jr/README.md

 (Note: it would be possible to feed-back this information, but it should be available in the returns.)

-The current return at each time window must be set to NA for the portfolio being trained.
+And all the time-series must be lagged by one relative to the outcomes.

 ** jr2.q: added a PnL for each portfolio with synthetic trades